evefancom/evefan/README.md

    npm run dev
    ```

-5. To build the worker:
+5. To build the gateway:

    ```
    npm run build
    ```

-6. To deploy to Cloudflare Workers:
+6. To deploy to Cloudflare Gateways:

    ```
    npm run deploy